-Provisioning uses the SCIM protocol to synchronize user account information between your user store and the external applications your users use every day.
+Provisioning uses the SCIM protocol to synchronize user account information between your user store and the external applications your users access every day.

 Provisioning saves time when setting up new users and teams, and helps you manage access privileges through the user lifecycle.
 Okta can create, read, and update user accounts for new or existing users, remove accounts for deactivated users, and synchronize attributes across multiple user stores.

-The provisioning and deprovisioning actions are bi-directional, so you can create accounts inside an external application and import them into Okta, or alternatively create the accounts in Okta and then push them out to any integrated external application.
+The provisioning and deprovisioning actions are bi-directional, so you can create accounts inside an external application and import them into Okta.
+Or you can create the accounts in Okta and then push them out to any integrated external application.

-If provisioning is supported, external cloud and on-premises applications can be provisioned whether they are upstream or downstream of Okta.
+If provisioning is supported, external cloud and on-premises applications can be provisioned whether they're upstream or downstream of Okta.
 An upstream application is one that sends user data to Okta.
 A downstream application is one that receives user data from Okta.

 There are hundreds of pre-built app integrations in the Okta Integration Network (OIN) to help you manage provisioning with external cloud-based and on-premises applications.